Imam4045/Explainable-AI-for-Multi-Class-Brain-Tumor-MRI-Classification-An-EfficientNet-B0-Approach/README.md

 ---

-## 🔐 License
+## 🔒 License

-Please make sure the license in this README matches the license file included in the GitHub repository.
-The provided project materials do not specify a repository license.
+This project is licensed under the [MIT License](./LICENSE).

 ---

-## ✉️ Contact
+## 📧 Contact

-For questions or collaboration:

-- **Md.
-Imam Hasan:** 2023-1-60-030@std.ewubd.edu
-- **Amdadur Rahman:** 2023-1-60-037@std.ewubd.edu
-- **Sami Al Zabid:** 2022-1-60-103@std.ewubd.edu
+If you have any questions or concerns, please don't hesitate to contact me via email at imam220826@gmail.com